 I spend a lot of time sharing my grocery budget stories on Instagram and frequently get asked how many people are in my family.
 Sure, that’s a valid question, because when you are looking at the success (or failure) someone else is dealing with, it’s hard to measure it up to your own when the situations don’t look the same.

-I’m not going to lie, I could not make my $100 budget work for a family of eight.
-It works perfectly for my family of four, but add four more mouths and we’d starve, I’m sure of it.
+I’m not going to lie, I could not make my current budget work for a family of eight.
+It works perfectly for my family as it sits, but add a few more mouths and we’d starve, I’m sure of it.

 Not to mention, my kids aren’t picky.
 They are perfectly fine eating whatever we’ve put on the table for them.
 That’s not always the case with other children, so those costs can add up with a picky eater.